Non-reciprocal frustration: time crystalline order-by-disorder phenomenon and a spin-glass-like state: The emergence of ``accidental degeneracy'' of orbits

-As a result, the system is driven towards the (local) minimum of the potential $V$.
+As a result, the system is driven towards the (local) minimum of the energy $E$.

-Frustration-free systems are systems that have ground states that minimize the potential $V$ of Eq.~\eqref{eq:potential} \textit{term by term} \cite{Toulouse1977} (Fig. \ref{fig:frustration}(a)).
-Since fixing one spin angle determines all other configurations, these systems only have a ground state (or a fixed point, in the language of dynamical systems) degeneracy that is trivially due to the rotation symmetry of the dynamical system.
-In contrast, in geometrically frustrated systems (Fig.~\ref{fig:frustration}(b)), there are no configurations that simultaneously minimize all the interaction terms \cite{Toulouse1977}.
-This situation often causes an accidental degeneracy of ground states that does not stem from their underlying symmetry \cite{Moessner2006}.
-Which ground state (or marginal fixed point) the system ultimately converges to depends on its initial condition.
+Frustration-free systems are systems that have ground states that minimize the energy $E$ of Eq.~\eqref{eq: energy} \textit{term by term} \cite{Toulouse1977} (Fig. \ref{fig: frustration}(a)).
+In this case, the ground state configuration is uniquely determined by fixing one of the spin angle.
+Therefore, these systems only have a ground state degeneracy that is trivially due to the rotation symmetry of the dynamical system (Fig.~\ref{fig: frustration}(a2)).
+The dynamical system \eqref{eq: XY-model} therefore has a unique stable fixed point (Fig.~\ref{fig: frustration}(a3)) when regarding the orbits identical up to global rotation as the same orbit.
+In this case, all Lyapunov exponents would be negative $\lambda_i<0$ (Fig.~\ref{fig: frustration}(a4)) except for the zero modes arising from the global rotation symmetry (i.e. the Nambu-Goldstone mode, which we omitted in Fig.~\ref{fig: frustration}(a4)).

+In contrast, in geometrically frustrated systems (Fig.~\ref{fig: frustration}(b)), there are no configurations that simultaneously minimize all the interaction terms \cite{Toulouse1977}.
+In such a situation, the ground state configuration is often underconstrained \cite{Moessner1998a,Moessner1998b,Moessner2006}, causing the emergence of an accidental degeneracy of ground states (Fig.~\ref{fig: frustration}(b2)) that does not stem from their underlying symmetry.
+Which ground state the system ultimately converges to depends on its initial condition.
+No restoring force would be applied in the direction in-plane to the accidentally degenerate ground state manifold.
+In the language of dynamical systems, this implies the existence of marginal fixed points (Fig.~\ref{fig: frustration}(b3)) that indicate the presence of zero Lyapunov exponent(s) $\lambda=0$ (Fig.~\ref{fig: frustration}(b4)) (in addition to the zero Lyapunov exponent trivially arising from the Nambu-Goldstone mode).

-We show below that a dynamical counterpart of these accidental degeneracies arises generically in non-reciprocally coupled systems $J_{ij}\ne J_{ji}$, or more specifically, in systems with anti-symmetric coupling $J_{ij}=-J_{ji}$ (which we refer to below as `\textit{perfectly non-reciprocal}').
-In this situation, the distribution function $\rho(\theta)$ is found to stay constant along any trajectory (See Methods for the proof and generalizations to more general models.), i.e.,
+We show below that the non-reciprocally interacting system with anti-symmetric coupling $J_{ij}=-J_{ji}$ (which we refer to below as `\textit{perfectly non-reciprocal}') has exactly the same feature: the existence of marginal orbits with zero Lyapunov exponents $\lambda=0$ (Fig. \ref{fig: frustration}(c)).
+In this situation, the distribution function $\rho(\theta)$ is found to stay constant along any trajectory (See Appendix \ref{Appendix: Liouville-type theorem} for the proof.), i.e.,